Lovelli has been freelancing for 10+ years. She's becoming a full-stack freelancer and she'll share with you her key learnings & practices.

 - Open-source projects - Contributing to open-source projects will also require some familiarity with a set of standards.
 An example is WordPress, where you will find in-depth style guides, handbooks, and manuals.
 15 The WordPress Codex is one of several online manuals for information and documentation from WordPress.
 It includes general information on how to get started, as well as details on using the platform and into the nitty-gritty of how to fight comment spam.

 - Peer review sites - Many online journals have a review system in place, where people evaluate the work of one or more people within their area of expertise.
 When conducting a review, before you even begin writing anything about anyone’s work, a reviewer is usually required to go through a series of “training” to familiarize themselves with the guidelines.
-In addition to the common writing styles of APA or MLA writing styles, each journal will have their own guidelines to follow.
+In addition to the common writing styles of APA or MLA writing styles, each journal will have its own guidelines to follow.

 - Government websites - Some governments do their homework and would make their set of standards available to the public.
 These are very useful references for web developers and bloggers or anyone writing for the web.
 Some common examples are 16 Usability Gov, managed by the US Department of Health and Human Services (HHS), 17 the US Web Design System (USWDS) maintained by the Office of Products and Programs, 18 the digital style guide outline of the USDA, and 19 the Content Style Guide of the Government of Canada.

-Coding sites - Coders rely on coding style guides to help them write codes.
+- Coding sites - Coders rely on coding style guides to help them write codes.
 In addition to code implementation, the style guide could also include information related to design and branding.
 An example of this is 20 GitHub’s extensive CSS toolkit style guide and its 21 short guides for Ruby.
-22 Google’s R Style Guide is an example of a community generated style guide.
+22 Google’s R Style Guide is an example of a community-generated style guide.

 - Online encyclopedias - A free online encyclopedia like Wikipedia would have a comprehensive list of community guidelines on various general topics and topics specific to the community.
 23 Wikipedia’s Manual of Style is a web of interconnected articles on every possible topic related to writing a Wiki article.
 If you like reading Wiki articles, you will love this style manual.
 Linked to the manual are various other articles on things like editing, basic copyediting, citing sources, tutorials, style tips, and many more.